joakimk/docker_services/README.md

 ## Where is data stored?

-Data is stored ourside of docker in `~/.docker_services/project_identifier/service_name`.
+Data is stored outside of docker in `~/.docker_services/projects/project_identifier/service_name/volumes`.
 The path is mounted as a volume within the docker service when it's run.

 ## Why call the config file "dev.yml"?